More on Kirk Assassination - September 11th, Hour 3

 Was it an overblown distraction or a sinister conspiracy?

-Benghazi is a rosetta stone for everything that's been going on for the last 20 years.
+Benghazi is a Rosetta Stone for everything that's been going on for the last 20 years.

-I'm Leon Mayfock from Prologue Projects and Pushkin Industries.
+I'm Leon Nafok from Prologue Projects and Pushkin Industries.

-This is Fiasco Benghazi.
+This is Fiasco, Benghazi.

 What difference at this point does it make?

-Yeah, that's right.
+Yes, that's right.

-Listen to Fiasco Benghazi on the iHeartRadio app, Apple Podcasts, or wherever you get your podcasts.
+Listen to Fiasco, Benghazi, on the iHeartRadio app, Apple Podcasts, or wherever you get your podcasts.

-But our responsibility, the history, is already clear to answer these attacks and rid the world of evil.
+To answer these attacks and rid the world of evil.

 I hear people say we don't need this war.

-I say there's some things worth fighting for.
+But I say there's some things worth fighting for.

 We are very grateful and thankful that we live in a country where there's freedom of speech, that people who are either for or against a war can speak out.

-What about our free?
+What about our freedom?

-Everything has went black, and this piece of ground.
+And this piece of ground.

-Everything came down.
+Everything came down to.

-And people got hurt.
+Glass stop popping and people got hurt.

 Oh, there it goes.